 I cannot find James Jr. in the 1820 census, although an 1821 conveyance recites that he was still living in Montgomery Township.
 After that deed, James Jr. disappeared from the Franklin records.
 He left no trace in Franklin probate records.
 That strongly suggests he moved away.

 All of that is recited in the deed from the administrator to James Huston Rankin.
 You would think (hope!) it would also recite the relationship between James and James Huston Rankin.
-We can’t have everything, I suppose.
+No such luck.
 Nonetheless, the deed is clear and convincing evidence that James Huston Rankin was a son of James Rankin.

-Now for the obvious leap of faith required to accept my reconstruction of this family.
+Now for the obvious leap of faith.
 Namely, one must conclude that James Rankin, father of James Huston Rankin, was the same man as James Jr., son of James Sr. who died in 1795 in Franklin.
-With that in mind, James Huston Rankin’s ancestry must be qualified as unproved … despite my gut hunch that it is correct.
-Gut hunches, like trees posted on Ancestry, just don’t count as evidence.
+In light of the leap of faith, James Huston Rankin’s ancestry is not conclusively proved, although … it’s good enough for me.

 Here is my view of Dr. John M. Rankin’s line in outline descendant chart format: